-Chinese is offered both as a mother tongue programme (Language A) and as a language acquisition programme (Language B) from senior kindergarten to Grade 12.
-The pre-kindergarten and junior kindergarten Chinese course is Immersion Learning to non-native speakers.
+Chinese is offered both as a mother tongue programme (Language A) and as a language acquisition programme (Language B) from Nursery to Year 13.
+The Nursery and Reception Chinese course is Immersion Learning to non-native speakers.

-The Chinese mother tongue programme uses local school textbooks from G1 to G8, and focuses on improving four skills though expanding vocabulary and structures, improving reading and writing skills to the native-speaker level.
-The G6 to G10 mother tongue programme also follows the MYP Language and Literature curriculum to prepare students for their DP Chinese learning.
+The Chinese mother tongue programme uses local school textbooks from Year 2 to Year 9, and focuses on improving four skills though expanding vocabulary and structures, improving reading and writing skills to the native-speaker level.
+The Year 7 to Year 11 mother tongue programme also follows the MYP Language and Literature curriculum to prepare students for their DP Chinese learning.
 In the diploma programme, Language A students follow the Chinese Language and Literature course.

 For language B students, placement is based on evaluation and age.
 Chinese language is offered at three levels in primary school and Middle/High school: Beginner level, Intermediate level and Upper level.

 Classes are small, interactive – and fun.
 In early grades, the focus is on learning basic words and simple sentences, and connecting sounds to characters.